 I don’t know about you but “getting dressed” used to be one of the most stressful times of my day.
 From having to decide what I want to wear to making sure everything is clean and presentable, I used to spend a lot of time on my wardrobe.
-About 6 months ago I decided to create a simplified style by using a capsule wardrobe.
+I decided to create a simplified style by using a capsule wardrobe.
+And, as an added bonus, I decluttered my closet.

 A capsule wardrobe is a smaller, pared-down wardrobe of only items you absolutely love and are preferably versatile, timeless and of high quality.
 Having a capsule wardrobe will save you time shopping and creating outfits every day, as well as save you money.
 Everything in your closet will be there for a purpose and it will all intermix seamlessly.
 When creating a capsule wardrobe, it is necessary for you to consider your lifestyle.
 If you work outside the home, you may need to create “two” capsules, one for work and one for home.
 Get my Capsule Wardrobe Checklist to help you identify what items you want to keep and what items you need to get.